 ABOUT THE INSTRUCTOR:

 Karen Birbeck has many interests, but none occupy her heart and mind more than Labyrinths.
-In 2015, she took the plunge and traveled to San Francisco to train as a Labyrinth Facilitator with Veriditas.
+This year, she took the plunge and traveled to San Francisco to train as a Labyrinth Facilitator with Veriditas.
 She is now utilizing her 20+ years of experience teaching small workshops to spread the word about Labyrinths and their ability to affect personal transformation.

 Karen plans to spend much more time as a Labyrinth Facilitator and Designer after she retires from being a Project Management Professional.
 Along with her accomplishment of surviving nearly 40 years in High Tech, Karen is wife of one, mother of 2, grandmother of 1.5, and a damn fine cook.